reza-sadeghzadeh/events/readme.md

 This is a full-stack events website.
 It shows the upcoming events and has some functionalities.
-Since this project is created on top of Nextjs, both front-end and back-end are in the same directory (/src). in case of the database, I used MongoDB and mongoose library to handle the operations and queries. it has multiple pages and for each event, dynamically it creates a page base on the template.
+Since this project is created on top of Nextjs, both front-end and back-end are in the same directory (/src). in case of the database, I used MongoDB and mongoose library to handle the operations and queries. it has multiple pages and for each event, creates pages based on the template dynamically.
 - users can log in/logout
 - users can comment below the events
 - logged in users can sign up for an event